 Public IP connectivity is most appropriate when the source database is external to Google Cloud and has an externally accessible IPv4 address and TCP port.
 If the source database is hosted in another VPC in Google Cloud, then the easiest way to connect the source database with the Cloud SQL instance is by using VPC Peering.

-If your source database is external to Google Cloud, add the destination's outgoing IP address (and port 5432) as an inbound firewall rule on the source network.
+If your source database is external to Google Cloud, then add the destination database's outgoing IP address (and port 5432) as an inbound firewall rule on the source network.
 In generic terms (your specific network settings may differ), do the following:

 Open the source database machine's network firewall rules.

 Set the Protocol to

 Set the Source IP address to the destination database's outgoing IP address.
 For example:

 22.214.171.124/32.
 (The /32 designation in CIDR notation limits the address range to one address only, the one provided.
 It's setting the subnet mask to

 You can use the SQL Instances page in the Google Cloud Console to locate the outgoing IP address.

 pg_hba.conffile or AWS RDS security groups to accept connections from this IP address.